typelevel/cats-effect/README.md

 ## API

-Most of the API documentation can be found in the scaladoc for the `IO` type.
+Most of the API documentation can be found [in the scaladoc](https://www.javadoc.io/doc/org.typelevel/cats-effect_2.12).
 To summarize though, the typeclass hierarchy looks something like this:

 ![cats-effect typeclasses](https://docs.google.com/drawings/d/1JIxtfEPKxUp402l8mYYDj7tDuEdEFAiqvJJpeAXAwG0/pub?w=1025&amp;h=852)